 The Art and Artifacts Division, like the other research divisions, is actively collecting materials concerning the documentation of the Black diaphora.
 Contemporary posters created for local protests are added to the collection when they are available.
 Some examples include the following:

-Additional materials can be located with the help of the reference librarian.
+Additional materials can be located with the help of the reference librarian, and by using the Research Guide, Getting Started: An Introduction to Researching Black Artists.
 Please contact the division directly to inquire about research topics and access.
 SchomburgArt@nypl.org

 The Moving Image and Recorded Sound Division of the Schomburg Center for Research in Black Culture documents the experiences of peoples of African descent, as they have been captured via audiovisual technology.